Zinenda/AM_FERMINO/collections/_servicos/recovery-of-degraded-areas.md

 ---
 title: Recovery Of Degraded Areas
+lang: en
 icon: recycle
-lang: en
 ---

-AM Fermino has been a strong partner of the large mining companies of Tete Province in the recovery of degraded areas.
+AM Fermino has been a strong partner of the large mining companies in Tete Province in the recovery of degraded areas.

-The company has been involved for more than 8 years in recovering coal and loan areas, planting trees, and grasses of different species.
+The company has been involved for over 14 years in reclamation work in borrow pits and coal mining areas, planting trees, and grasses of different species.

-AM Fermino's experience in this area includes the collection of tree and grass seed, its processing and application in flat degraded areas and slopes.
+AM Fermino's experience in this area includes the collection of tree and grass seeds, their processing and application in flat and sloping degraded areas.

-AM Fermino is one of the only (if not the only) company with technicians with knowledge of using biomass in the recovery of slopes from mining tailings.
+AM Fermino is one of the few companies with technicians knowledgeable in the use of biodegradable blankets in the reclamation of mine tailings slopes.